 Working with industry associations and directly with policy makers and regulators to provide advice and analysis on potential regulations.
-We work with governments to ensure that new and leading climate policy encourages technological innovation and deployment to achieve costeffective GHG emissions reductions and energy efficiency while maintaining competitiveness of Canada's upstream oil and gas industry.
+We work with governments to ensure that new and leading climate policy encourages technological innovation and deployment to achieve cost-effective GHG emissions reductions and energy efficiency while maintaining competitiveness of Canada's upstream oil and gas industry, and ensuring the security of the energy supply.